 While the church progressively deteriorated, demands for reform grew in magnitude and intensity.
-The expression emendatio ecclesiae in capite et in membris (correction of the church in head and members) - first used by Pope Alexander III in a letter on October 29, $1170^9$ - and its equivalent reformatio universalis ecclesiae - employed by Innocent III in his papal bull on April 19, 1213 convening the Fourth General Council of the Lateran $(1215)^{10}$ - both passed into common usage to express a general and deeply felt need that remained a topos throughout the entire Middle Ages and into
+The expression emendatio ecclesiae in capite et in membris (correction of the church in head and members) - first used by Pope Alexander III in a letter on October 29, 11709 - and its equivalent reformatio universalis ecclesiae - employed by Innocent III in his papal bull on April 19, 1213 convening the Fourth General Council of the Lateran (1215)10 - both passed into common usage to express a general and deeply felt need that remained a topos throughout the entire Middle Ages and into

 Handwörterbuch für Theologie und Religionswissenschaft, ed.
-Hans Dieter Betz (Tü bingen: Mohr Siebeck, 2004), 145-159.
+Hans Dieter Betz (Tübingen: Mohr Siebeck, 2004), 145-159.

-1. Gerhardt B. Ladner, The Idea of Reform: Its Impact on Christian Thought and Action in the Age of the Fathers (Cambridge: Harvard University Press, 1959); Bernd Christian Schneider, Ius Reformandi.
+^{5.} Gerhardt B. Ladner, The Idea of Reform: Its Impact on Christian Thought and Action in the Age of the Fathers (Cambridge: Harvard University Press, 1959); Bernd Christian Schneider, Ius Reformandi.
 Die Entwicklung eines Staatskirchenrechts von seinen Anfängen bis zum Ende des alten Reiches (Tübingen: Mohr Siebeck, 2001).

-2. See Edeltraud Klueting, Monasteria semper reformanda.
+^{6.} See Edeltraud Klueting, Monasteria semper reformanda.
 Kloster- und Ordensreformen im Mittelalter (Münster: Lit Verlag, 2005).

-3. Malcolm Lambert, Medieval Heresy: Popular Movements from the Gregorian Reform to the Reformation (Oxford, UK: Blackwell, 1992); Amedeo Molnár, Die Waldenser.
+^{7.} Malcolm Lambert, Medieval Heresy: Popular Movements from the Gregorian Reform to the Reformation (Oxford, UK: Blackwell, 1992); Amedeo Molnár, Die Waldenser.
 Geschichte und europäisches Ausmass einer Ketzerbewegung (Göttingen: Vandenoeck & Ruprecht, 1980); Gabriel Audisio, The Waldensian Dissent: Persecution and Survival, c.1170-c.1570 (Cambridge: Cambridge University Press, 1999); Euan Cameron, The Waldenses: Rejections of Holy Church in Medieval Europe (Oxford: Blackwell, 2000).

-4. Roberto Rusconi, Profezia e profeti alla fine del Medioevo (Roma: Viella, 1999).
+^{8.} Roberto Rusconi, Profezia e profeti alla fine del Medioevo (Roma: Viella, 1999).

-5. PL 200, 743: "si ecclesiam Tornacensem in capite vel in membris tantae pravitatis vitio invenerit involutam, tibi ex parte nostra significet, ut hujusmodi excessus pastorali sollicitudine corrigas et emendes."
+^{9.} PL 200, 743: "si ecclesiam Tornacensem in capite vel in membris tantae pravitatis vitio invenerit involutam, tibi ex parte nostra significet, ut hujusmodi excessus pastorali sollicitudine corrigas et emendes."

-6. PL 216, 824: "inter omnia desiderabilia cordis nostri duo in hoc saeculo principaliter affectamus, ut ad recuperationem videlicet terrae sanctae ac reformationem universalis Ecclesiae generale [...] concilium juxta priscam sanctorum Patrum consuetudinem convocemus propter lucra solummodo animarum opportuno tempore celebrandum: in quo ad exstirpanda vitia et plantandas virtutes, corrigendos excessus, et reformandos mores, eliminandas haereses, et roborandam fidem, sopiendas discordias, et stabiliendam pacem, comprimendas oppressiones, et libertatem fovendam, inducendos principes et populos Christianos ad succursum et subsidium terrae sanctae."
+^{10.} PL 216, 824: "inter omnia desiderabilia cordis nostri duo in hoc saeculo principaliter affectamus, ut ad recuperationem videlicet terrae sanctae ac reformationem universalis Ecclesiae generale [...] concilium juxta priscam sanctorum Patrum consuetudinem convocemus propter lucra solummodo animarum opportuno tempore celebrandum: in quo ad exstirpanda vitia et plantandas virtutes, corrigendos excessus, et reformandos mores, eliminandas haereses, et roborandam fidem, sopiendas discordias, et stabiliendam pacem, comprimendas oppressiones, et libertatem fovendam, inducendos principes et populos Christianos ad succursum et subsidium terrae sanctae."

 the early modern era.
-The demand for reformatio in capite et membris was subsequently taken-up at numerous reform councils, and especially at the Councils of Constance and Basel in the first third of the fifteenth century.
+The demand for reformatio in capite et membris11 was subsequently taken-up at numerous reform councils, and especially at the Councils of Constance and Basel in the first third of the fifteenth century.
 There is a noteworthy definition of the notion of reformatio by the learned Spanish theologian John of Segovia (1395-1458), the secretary of the Basel Council.
 He defined Reformation as correctio morum pro exstirpatione vitiorum (the correction of morals for the extirpation of errors).
 This definition does not stir images of fanatical Protestants storming churches, but rather implies returning back to a starting point through the cultivation of traditional Christian virtues, together with the containment of corruption through the improvement of the administrative machinery of the church.
-In passing, the word reformatio Sigismundi, an anonymous document that swept through Europe during the fifteenth and sixteenth centuries, containing plans for recasting the political and social order of the Holy Roman Empire, which entailed preserving and restoring peace and justice through the potentia conservativa et pacativa imperii (the conserving and calming power of the Empire).
+In passing, the word reformatio came to acquire a closely analogous meaning in the secular realm.
+It recurs in the so-called Reformatio Sigismundi, an anonymous document that swept through Europe during the fifteenth and sixteenth centuries, containing plans for recasting the political and social order of the Holy Roman Empire, which entailed preserving and restoring peace and justice through the potentia conservativa et pacativa imperii (the conserving and calming power of the Empire).
+He more than the secondary of the Empire of the Empire).